nipiQ/bitcoin-lima/README.md

-# Bitcoin Core on macOS with Lima VM
+# Bitcoin Full Node on macOS with Lima VM

-This Lima VM template sets up a Bitcoin Core full node on macOS (Apple Silicon).
-It automates the installation of Bitcoin Core 29.0, verifies the binary's cryptographic signature and checksum for security, generates a random RPC password, and configures the node to run as a systemd service with a dedicated storage path.
+This repository provides Lima VM templates to run a Bitcoin full node on macOS (Apple Silicon) using either Bitcoin Core (v29.0) or Bitcoin Knots (v28.1.knots20250305).
+Both clients automate installation, verify binary signatures and checksums for security, generate a random RPC password, and configure the node as a systemd service with a dedicated storage path.
+Bitcoin Knots, a fork of Bitcoin Core, includes additional features like enhanced mempool policies.

 ## Prerequisites